avogadro-war/Addons/README.md

 ### Notification Items
 **Notifications are limited to these three items:**
 - **Moglophone** - Acquisition and ready-for-pickup notifications
-- **Shiny Rakaznarian plate** - Usage and ready-for-pickup notifications
+- **Shiny Ra'Kaznarian Plate** - Usage and ready-for-pickup notifications
 - **Mystical Canteen** - Acquisition and ready-for-pickup notifications

 ### Other Tracked Items